DataDog/documentation/content/en/containers/troubleshooting/_index.md

 These different methods present unique deployment challenges.
 Use this page as a starting point to resolve issues.
 If you continue to have trouble, reach out to [Datadog support][6] for further assistance.

-For details on Agent release updates or changes, refer to Datadog’s [release notes][7].
+For details on Agent release updates or changes, refer to Datadog's [release notes][7].

 ## General issues